stefanoteso/awesome-explanatory-supervision/README.md

 - **Interpretations are useful: penalizing explanations to align neural networks with prior knowledge** Laura Rieger, Chandan Singh, William Murdoch, Bin Yu; ICML 2020 [paper](http://proceedings.mlr.press/v119/rieger20a/rieger20a.pdf)

+- **When Can Models Learn From Explanations?
+A Formal Framework for Understanding the Roles of Explanation Data** Peter Hase, Mohit Bansal; arXiv 2020 [paper](https://arxiv.org/pdf/2102.02201.pdf)